MDU-C2/MARC-HT25/media/Guide/step_by_step_guide.md

 The system should start and wait for a connection with the vision system.

 For more indepth intstructions follow the [start RAPID guide](/media/Guide/Yumi%20IRB%2014000/how_to_start_rapid.md).
+>[!Note]

->Note: If the connection is lost during runtime, the system may need to be restarted.
+>If the connection is lost during runtime, the system may need to be restarted.